abhimanyuma/blog.manyu.in/_posts/2013-09-10-Facebook-number-of-good-nodes.md

 ## A better non-optimal solution

 We see that the major problem with the last algorithm was that we were wasting too much time on already computed paths and vertices, so we see if we can do better.
-This was a solution I got from ()[]
+This was a solution I got from Ravi Teja

 _Since this is a non-optimal solution, I will only discuss the idea_